exercism/java/exercises/practice/bob/.approaches/introduction.md

 }
 ```

 This approach utilizes nested `if` statements and a predicate for determining if a message is a shout.
-For more details, refer to the [nested `if` Statements Approach][approach-nested-if].
+For more details, refer to the [`if` Statements Approach][approach-if].

 ## Approach: answer array